yuran1811/yublog-nuxt/content/blog/customize-terminal.md

 zsh
 ```

-So, this step is important, it seems `zsh` will ask a few configurations, like the tab completion, history, etc.:brPlease read the options and set that according to your use.
+So, this step is important, it seems `zsh` will ask a few configurations, like the tab completion, history, etc.\:brPlease read the options and set that according to your use.

 4. Installing oh-my-zsh, execute the following cmd on git bash